cockroachdb/docs/src/current/cockroachcloud/export-metrics.md

 To export metrics from a CockroachDB {{ site.data.products.core }} cluster, refer to [Monitoring and Alerting](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/monitoring-and-alerting) instead of this page.
 {{site.data.alerts.end}}

-Exporting metrics to AWS CloudWatch is only available on CockroachDB {{ site.data.products.dedicated }} clusters which are hosted on AWS.
+Exporting metrics to AWS CloudWatch is only available on CockroachDB {{ site.data.products.dedicated }} clusters that are hosted on AWS.
+Exporting metrics to Azure Monitor is only available on CockroachDB {{ site.data.products.dedicated }} clusters that are hosted on Azure.
 Metrics export to Datadog and Prometheus is supported on all CockroachDB {{ site.data.products.dedicated }} clusters.

 <a id="the-metricexport-endpoint"></a>